bharatkashyap/quizgen-prelims/README.md

 ***
 ### About
-This was first built for [Exun 2015](http://www.exunclan.com) (to conduct paperless preliminary rounds for the quiz using tablets, provided by very generous sponsors) - and was my first attempt at building something for the web, hence it uses the LAMP stack, and switches from functional to object oriented PHP midway.
-That is also the reason it isn't as polished as it could have been; nevertheless, it is quite robust and ran successfully for a 60+ team event.
+As is very evident, this was first built for [Exun 2015](http://www.exunclan.com) (to conduct paperless preliminary rounds for the quiz using tablets, provided by very generous sponsors) - and was my first attempt at building something for the web, hence :
+* It uses the LAMP stack
+* Switches from functional to object oriented PHP midway
+* Could have been done with a tenth of the effort I ended up putting in

+Nevertheless, it is very robust, secure and ran successfully for a 100+ team event (which means it survived ~200 self-certified *hackers* trying to mess around with it)

 If you're trying to replicate this for your event and run into problems, please do [hit me up](mailto:bharatkashyap@outlook.com).